amperity/amperity-docs/amperity_modals/source/destination_amazon_s3.rst

 ..
 TODO: This destination has the following requirements.

 #.
-The hostname for the SFTP site to which data will be sent.
-The hostname should be |sftp-hostname|.
+An Amazon S3 bucket that is already configured to use credentials or cross-account role assumption.
 #.
-A username and passphrase for |sftp-hostname|.
+The name of the S3 bucket to which Amperity will send data.
+#.
+The Amazon S3 prefix for the location in the Amazon S3 bucket to which Amperity will send data.
+#.
+The public key to use when Amperity is configured to send files to the bucket using Pretty Good Privacy (PGP) encryption.

 Settings